The St Michael High School

 Teaching staff in the High School are qualified and experienced subject specialists who also teach in the Lower and Middle School, and so have an active understanding of their subjects throughout the school.
 Other subjects are taught by regular visiting specialists who also teach in other Steiner Waldorf schools around the country.
 Because we do not have a head teacher, but work collectively in the planning, development and administration of the school, this level of colleagueship, both within our school and in the wider Steiner Waldorf movement, is vital.

-We are currently inviting applications from students for entry to Class 10 for the academic year 2017/2018, and to Class 9 for 2018/2019.
-We do not usually admit students to Classes 11 and 12 unless they have come from other Steiner Waldorf schools.
+We are currently inviting applications from students for entry to Class 9 for 2018/2019.
+We will not have a Class 10 in 2018/19, and we do not usually admit students to Classes 11 and 12 unless they have come from other Steiner Waldorf schools.
 Open Days are published here.

 The timetable is organised in three approximately 2-hour periods each day, with the intention that all subjects are taught in intensive blocks that change every 3 – 5 weeks, so that students focus on three subjects at a time.
 Afternoon blocks are slightly shorter and run from Monday to Thursday; the students have weekly P.E. and Global Issues lessons on Friday afternoons, as well as daily, 15 minute sessions in either Bothmer Gymnastics or Eurythmy before the afternoon block.